We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 FAQs about iPhone Dictation

 Q1.
-Why can’t I find the Dictation feature in my iPhone settings?
+Why can’t I find the Dictation feature on my iPhone?

 Q3.
 How to change the volume for Dictation?

 Q4.
-Why is iPhone’s microphone not working for Dictation?
+Why is the iPhone’s microphone not working for Dictation?

 • There could be grime and dirt blocking it.